tainacan/tainacan/src/readme.txt

 = Manage and browse your collection =

-Through this admin interface you can manage your collection and browse its item using the faceted search interface or advanced search interface.
+Through this admin interface, you can manage your collection and browse its items using the faceted search interface or advanced search interface.

-If you want to visit your collections in the public side of your site, using your current theme, visit http://your-site/collections and you will get the list of your collections.
+If you want to visit your collections on the public side of your site, using your current theme, visit http://your-site/collections and you will get the list of your collections.

 = Set up Taxonomies =